bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

-# Update CRM Item
+# Update CRM Item `crm.item.update`

 > Scope: [`crm`](../../scopes/permissions.md)
 >
-> Who can execute the method: any user with "edit" access permission for CRM object items
+> Who can execute the method: any user with "edit" access permission for CRM object elements

 This method updates an item of a specific type in the CRM object by assigning new values from the `fields` parameter.